-- Introduction of new equipment or products through the Product Evaluation process - Change in work process and procedures implemented through departments or hospital's wide. - Employment of new staff in departments where Health monitoring is implemented
+• Introduction of new equipment or products submitted to the Product Evaluation process for review of hazard exposure.

+- Collaborate with the Health and Safety Specialist and workers to identify any hazards associated change in work process and procedures implemented through departments or hospital's wide. - Establish any monitoring requirements with new staff in departments where Health monitoring is implemented. - Aid in completion of onboarding immunity testing for all new staff.